 Note: Roaming pricing related notifications should be sent by your service provider even when travelling outside the EU/EEA.

 Your service provider is required to enable you to control how much you spend on data services.
 To ensure that you do not accidentally run up huge bills when you connect to the Internet using your mobile phone or other mobile device whilst roaming a cut-off mechanism applies.

 - Your data roaming limit is automatically set at a level which is close to, but does not exceed €50 excluding VAT per month whilst travelling (not exceeding €61.36 if including VAT and duty tax);

-- Should you not wish to benefit from this automatic cut-off, you can opt-out at any time free of charge by contacting your mobile operator;
+- Should you not wish to benefit from this automatic cut-off, you can opt-out at any time free of charge by contacting your mobile service provider;

-- Mobile operators may offer you other data roaming limits with different (higher or lower) maximum monthly financial or equivalent volume limits; and
+- Mobile service providers may offer you other data roaming limits with different (higher or lower) maximum monthly financial or equivalent volume limits; and

 - A request from your part to remove the default cut-off limit or opt for another limit shall be carried out within one working day from receipt of your request, free of charge and without any other conditions or restrictions.

 In addition to the above, the Roaming Regulation also stipulates that your service provider shall send you the following notifications.

 - When you reach 80% of the agreed financial or volume cut-off data-roaming limit (i.e. €50/month excluding taxes or other agreed limit) you will receive a notification on your mobile phone or other mobile device; and

 - When you reach the agreed limit, you will receive a notification informing you of the procedure to be followed if you wish to continue to use the data service in that particular month and the cost of additional data.
 If you do not respond as prompted, your service provider will cut off the data service for that month.